Contextual Agentic Memory is a Memo, Not True Memory: Introduction

-We advance four claims. \textbf{First (Definitional)}, agentic memory is exemplar-based lookup: it cannot extrapolate to compositionally novel situations that no stored case covers. \textbf{Second (Structural)}, we prove a Generalization Gap theorem showing retrieval-based memory has a provably lower ceiling than weight-based memory on novel tasks, independently of context window size or retrieval quality. \textbf{Third (Dynamic)}, agents operating exclusively via $C$-engineering cannot develop expertise; each session begins from the same frozen weights. \textbf{Fourth (Security)}, agentic memory structurally converts transient prompt injection into persistent compromise.
+We advance four claims. \textbf{First (Definitional)}, external memory persists acquired artifacts without by itself changing the generator's adaptive state; the composite system may still extrapolate through in-context inference. \textbf{Second (Structural)}, we prove a conditional Generalization Gap theorem: when a frozen contextual system retains a positive held-out error margin, retrieval has a higher sample requirement than an appropriate parametric learner. \textbf{Third (Dynamic)}, agents operating exclusively via $C$-engineering do not change their context-independent competence; each session begins from the same frozen weights even if memory-assisted performance improves. \textbf{Fourth (Security)}, when untrusted content has a direct persistent-write path, a transient prompt injection can affect later sessions.
 We close with a co-existence architecture and a call to action for system builders, benchmark designers, and the continual learning community.
-We use \emph{exemplar-based}, \emph{lookup}, and \emph{memo} interchangeably for retrieval-based systems, and \emph{rule-based}, \emph{function}, and \emph{true memory} for weight-based systems; Table~\ref{tab:taxonomy} formalizes the distinction.
+We use \emph{memo} for acquired external state and \emph{internalized memory} for a durable change in adaptive state; either substrate may participate in rule-based computation when its contents are available.